rdrishabh38/steam_market_history_tracker/readme.md

 3. If applicable, unlock Family View with your PIN.
 4. Copy the new cookie values and update your `config.json` file.
 5. Run the script again.

+##  Known Issues

+* Since history results do not usually include the year of the date, the program must make a best guess for the year.
+If you have gaps larger than a year in your history results you may experience issues.
+This issue may or may not be resolved in the future.

+* Any refunded transactions will persist if they were not refunded at the time of loading.
+There is no way to remove them from your results at this point unless you clear your entire listing data and reload all the transactions again.

+* Pending transactions are treated as completed transactions.
+More than 99% of the time these are completed successfully.
+In the event they don't go through, please delete all the historical JSON files from ```Phase 1``` and re-execute the entire process for accuracy.

 ---
 ##  License